djalbat/Easy-DragAndDrop/README.md

 ### Handling removing files and directories

 The `onRemove()` handler is invoked with an array of path maps and a `done` argument.
 You must call the `done()` method when you are done.
-Each element of the array of path maps is a mutable object with one key, namely the entries source path.
+Each element of the array of path maps is a mutable plain old JavaScript object with one key, namely the entries source path.
+The corresponding value will be `null`.
 If you want the entry to be removed, leave the object as-is.
 If you want the entry to be left in place, change the value to the target path.
 Simply leaving the array of path maps alone will therefore remove the entries as expected.

 ```js
 function onRemove(pathMaps, done) {